 Face the Facts: Understanding Urban Poverty

-A copyrighted and traded marked simulation style training that asks participants to put themselves in the shoes of those living in poverty in our communities.
+A copyrighted and trade marked simulation style training that asks participants to put themselves in the shoes of those living in poverty in our communities.
 This simulation engages participants in making tough choices as a family of five living on a limited budget to stimulate awareness, openness, and learning.

-Immediately following a poverty simulation groups participate in a group debrief to think critically about the choices, experiences, and assumptions they had during the training and are encouraged to unpack their feelings and potentially start to unlearn harmful social and societal ideologies we have come to know and accept as the norm.
+Immediately following a poverty simulation groups participate in a debrief to think critically about their choices, experiences, and assumptions during the training and start to unlearn harmful ideologies we have come to know and accept as the norm.

-Our poverty simulation can be conduced on sight at our retreat center which comfortably holds 40-50 participants.
-The simulation is also mobile and can be brought to your site with no mileage fee’s for those in the Twin Cities Metro.
+Our poverty simulation can be conducted on site at our retreat center which comfortably holds 40-50 participants.
+The simulation is also mobile and can be brought to your site with no mileage fees for those in the Twin Cities Metro.
 If you are outside of the Twin Cities Metro contact us to discuss options for bringing the simulation to you.

 Dependent on number of participants.
 Contact us for a quote!

 Additional fees may apply for additional facilitators, travel and customization.

 Training’s can be completed in as little as an hour and a half but can also take up to three hours.
 We are able to be flexible to meet your groups scheduling needs.

 Our training is best suited for young adults, adults, and youth older than 13 years of age.

 Understanding that some of the topics and experiences built into our training can be triggering or hit too close to home, participants are invited at the start of each training to step out at any time, to listen to their bodies and minds, and do what is best for them.